 How to make: Preheat oven to 375°F. Grease a 9×9 inch baking dish with coconut oil or olive oil spray.
 Chop veggies of choice to equal 3-4 cups.
 In a pan over medium high heat add fat of choice (coconut oil, ghee, avocado oil, olive oil) and sauté veggies until tender.
 Place the veggies in the baking dish.
 Add leftover meat, bacon, or sausage if you wish.
 Dash veggies with salt & pepper, herbs and seasoning.
 Crack 8-10 eggs in to a medium bowl, add a splash of water and a squeeze of lemon juice and whisk.
 Pour eggs over veggies.
 Bake for 18-22 minutes or until the center is cooked through and set.
 If bake starts to brown on top, cover with foil.
 Remove from oven and slice into 4 servings.
 Serve with a few avocado slices on top if you wish.
 For muffins – reduce baking time to 12-15 minutes.

 Freestyle Salad (10 minutes)

 This is a clean out the fridge kind of a salad.
 The best kind!
 And like the Freestyle Egg Bake, it’s your chance to get creative and use what you have on hand.

 How to make: On a plate or salad bowl combine greens + chopped veggies of choice, 4-6 oz. of protein, healthy fats such as avocado, olives, seeds, or nuts.
-Drizzle with olive oil & freshly squeeze lemon just or with a Whole30-compliant dressing such as Primal Kitchen Ranch Dressing or Greek Vinaigrette (pictured).
+Drizzle with olive oil & freshly squeeze lemon juice or with a Whole30-compliant dressing such as Primal Kitchen Ranch Dressing or Greek Vinaigrette (pictured).

 Tuna or Salmon Salad Lettuce Wrap + Fruit of choice (10 minutes)